steviegoneevil/ANN-for-DDoS-detection/README.md

 input name of the CSV dataset file you wish to use
 If you want to load a previous model, input 'y' and then input the name of the model Else just hit Enter
-Depending on model tpology and the size of the dataset, the process may take a while ONce finished, input 'y' to see the Weights and intercepts of the model after training input 'y' again to save the model (Must end in '.sav')
+Depending on model topology and the size of the dataset, the process may take a while Once finished, input 'y' to see the Weights and intercepts of the model after training input 'y' again to save the model (Must end in '.sav')

 ### 4 - Data Viewer